Localization and translation of games

 All translations are done by professional translators who are native speakers and have experience working on games.

-In addition to translating the string resources themselves, we also translate game descriptions for the App Store and Google Play, games sites, reviews, announcements, and other materials.
+In addition to translation of string resources, we also translate descriptions for the App Store and Google Play, gaming site content, reviews, news releases, and other materials.
+For this, an ideal solution is Nitro — your source for professional human translation online.

 We provide language testing, voiceover, localization quality assessment, and proofreading services.